Blog · Review Essay · Last reviewed June 25, 2026

 The phrase "social life" can also become too comforting if read loosely.
 Social context is not automatically humane.
 Communities can exclude.
 Organizations can conceal abuse.
 Informal practice can preserve hierarchy, racism, sexism, credential hoarding, and arbitrary discretion.
 Context should interrupt brittle automation, but it still needs accountability.

 That is the necessary update: defend social practice without romanticizing it.
 A good AI institution has to preserve tacit knowledge, worker voice, appeal, repair, and local context while also exposing power, bias, capture, and hidden labor to public challenge.
+The answer to tunnel design is not nostalgia for informal authority.
+It is accountable practice.

 The book belongs here because it clarifies a recurring error in machine-mediated life: confusing access to information with understanding of a world.
 A generated answer can feel like direct contact with knowledge, but knowledge is carried by practices, institutions, maintenance, trust, and people who know when the formal record is insufficient.